arcus-azure/.github/CONTRIBUTING.md

 We are happy to discuss ideas and possible features or problems.

 In these cases, we would like you to create an issue:
-- You encouter a problem or bug while using the Arcus library.
+- You encouter a problem or bug while using the Arcus.
-- You have a clear idea for a feature or enhancement in the library.
+- You have a clear idea for a feature or enhancement in Arcus.

 In these cases, we should like you to create a discussion:
 - You want to discuss an raw idea with us